These recordings are from the audiobook “Small Stories” which I recorded in my art studio in the Texas Hill Country in 2015.

 Ireland fits into Texas eight times and more.
 I do like this big blue dome with dry distant clouds but in Ireland the horizon hugs in close and I love that.
 Sometimes the sky is so low you can almost touch it. the hills roll toward you, they don’t scuttle away in ripple of heat.
 Ireland is small.
 It fits neatly into the heart.
 Maybe that accounts for why a number of these stories hark back to there.
 Besides, nothing gets you loving a place like up and leaving it.

 PS Most of these stories are autobiographical.
-Four are complete fiction.
+Four are fiction.
+I’ll not tell you which.

-PPS The echo you hear is the sound of my high ceilinged art studio in the woods.
+PPS The echo you hear is the natural reverb of my high ceilinged art studio in the woods.

 1. “BANJO”